Person

 Summary

-Eric Marwick Laurenson contributed to both the practices and education of hydrological and water resources engineering in Australia.
+Eric Marwick Laurenson contributed to both the practices and the education of hydrological and water resources engineering in Australia.
 He was professor of civil engineering at Monash University for twenty-five years.

 Details